 You're really not going to give President Trump any credit for that in terms of his tax cuts or deregulation or anything he's done?

-Uh, you know what I'm thinking about?
+You know what I'm thinking about?

-And I remember that the Republicans were giving him grief uh when he took any credit for that.
+And I remember that the Republicans were giving him grief when he took any credit for that.

-So I think that we have had policies in place, starting with President Obama that have aided that recovery.
+So I think that we have had policies in place, starting with President Obama, that have aided that recovery.

-Are you concerned that impeachment talk may actually help the president's re-election?
+Are you concerned that impeachment talk may actually help the president's reelection?

 I'm concerned that if we don't impeach this president, he will get re-elected.